Nukesor/libwifi/libwifi/README.md

 ### Parser and Frames

 - [ ] Implement basic parsers for all frame subtypes.
-- [ ] Add specialized parsers for fields that are currently generically handled by the `StationInfo` struct.
+- [x] Add specialized parsers for fields that are currently generically handled by the `StationInfo` struct.
-- [ ] Handle all edge-cases (there are a lot and I'll need help!)
+- [ ] Handle all edge-cases (there are a lot)

-### Interface handling

-I would love to add proper interface handling to the library.
-This includes features to:

-- [ ] Switch modes
-- [ ] Switch channels
-- [ ] Discover available channels

 ### Implementation status